m0neZ/desAInz/docs/maintenance.md

 - `COLD_STORAGE_PATH` – directory for archived mockups (defaults to `cold_storage`)
 - `LOG_DIR` – directory containing log files (defaults to `logs`)

+The Admin Dashboard provides a **Maintenance** page where privileged users can manually trigger the same cleanup routine through the API Gateway.
+This offers a convenient way to run maintenance outside the regular schedule when needed.